Philadelphia Schools with Trade Programs

 Associate of Applied Science in Automotive Service Technology

 Aspiring mechanics, safety inspectors and shop supervisors learn about automotive maintenance, diagnosis and repair.
-Program graduates are eligible to sit for the National Institute of Automotive Service Excellence certification exam.
+Program graduates are eligible to sit for the Ford Motor Company certification exam.

-Associate of Applied Science in Clinical Laboratory Technology
+Associate of Applied Science in Medical Laboratory Technician

 This program covers basic lab procedures as well as concepts related to microbiology, immunology and hematology.
 Some time is spent in clinical laboratories to provide students with hands-on experience.